antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 and 8 wrong, which is consistent with our results in test 7.
 However, when applying the 200Hz notch filter, which is in the vocal ranges, the accuracy decreases, predicting speakers 3 and 8 as well as speaker 1 wrong.
-This makes sense because removing a frequency used in everyday speech should make it hard for the model to identify speakers.
+This makes sense because removing a frequency used in everyday speech should make it harder for the model to identify speakers.
 However, our model does pretty well still considering that it consistently gets speakers 3 and 8 wrong while the rest can be identified accurately except for speaker 1.